clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 The **hygiene score of a community area, per year** is defined by **the mean of the hygiene scores from every inspections that took place within the year in the particular area**.

 We took the mean and not the sum because the distribution of inspections within the different community areas is not homogen and we could not assume that the ratio between inspected and uninspected establishments is the same for each community area.

+**Limits** : An important point is to pay attention to the *number of inspected establishments* compared to *the total number of establishments*.
+It is certain than the variations of this ratio between the community areas has an impact on the results.

 ## The Crimes in Chicago Database : the `Crime score`